-Mexico’s Income Tax Law (ITL) provides a 100 percent deduction incentive for taxpayers who carry out investments in renewable energy equipment or cogeneration systems of efficient electricity.
+The New Mexico’s Income Tax Law (ITL) provides a 100 percent deduction incentive for taxpayers who carry out investments in renewable energy equipment or cogeneration systems of efficient electricity.
 Qualifying sources like sun, wind, water and geothermal energies, as well as biomass fuel equipment, are eligible for this incentive.

 Through this Trust for energy saving projects are funded for the installation of new high efficiency technologies by micro, small and medium enterprises, municipalities, industries and service sector companies.
 These technologies are also tax deductible as investments.
-The following equipment is included in this program: air conditioners, water pumps, air compressors, high-pressure sodium vapour (HPSV) lamps, light-emitting diode (LED) lighting, fluorescent compact lamps, electric motors, electronic ballasts, energy generators on a small scale with alternative sources, transformers, processing equipment, remote monitoring systems, presence detectors, renewable energy systems for refrigeration, ventilation, speed control, and other energy efficiency equipment.
+The following equipment is included in this program: air conditioners, water pumps, air compressors, high-pressure sodium vapour (HPSV) lamps, light-emitting diode (LED) lighting, fluorescent compact lamps, electric motors, electronic ballasts, energy generators on a small scale with alternative sources, transformers, processing equipment, remote monitoring systems, presence detectors, renewable energy systems for refrigeration, ventilation, speed control, thermal insulators, and other energy efficiency equipment.
 Applicants must file a request for the fund and be approved.

-Projects up to USD30,000 are funded for replacing obsolete equipment with high efficiency equipment.
+Projects up to 27,000 United States dollars (USD) are funded for replacing obsolete equipment with high efficiency equipment.
 The program applies to companies of any size in the private sector.
 Besides the funding, the companies are awarded a 10 percent scrapping bond.
 Technologies financed under this program include air conditioning, commercial refrigeration systems, electric motors, LED lighting, high efficiency lighting and electrical substations.
 Applicants must file a request for the fund and be approved.

 Fund for hydrocarbon projects

-In 2012, the Ministry of Energy (SE) and the National Council of Science and Technology (CONACYT) released a fund oriented to R&D and the adoption of new technology related to hydrocarbon sources of energy.
+In 2012, the Ministry of Energy (SENER) and the National Council of Science and Technology (CONACYT) released a fund oriented to R&D and the adoption of new technology related to hydrocarbon sources of energy.
 The fund aims to increase efficiency in the use of hydrocarbon sources of energy, prevent pollution, and repair environmental damages derived from the oil industry activities.
 The official bid for 2012 called for universities, research centers and private entities to propose projects related to exploration, production, refinery and oil chemistry studies.
-No bid has yet been published for 2013.
+A new bid is expected for 2014.

 Fund for hydrocarbon projects

 The Renewable Energies Exploit and Energy Transition Financing Law (LAERFTE: Ley para el Aprovechamiento de Energías Renovables y el Financiamiento de la Transición Energética in Spanish) allows industrial, commercial and residential installation of renewable technologies for the generation of electricity for private consumption only.
 According to Mexican legislation, only the Electricity Federal Commission (CFE) is allowed to sell electricity.
 If the energy production exceeds the amount used by an entity during a given month, the excess can be fed into the CFE’s grid and becomes a credit that can be applied against the entity’s electricity bills in the future.
 Alternatively, contracts may be signed with the CFE stating different means of consideration for the sale of this excess production.

 Fund for energy transition and sustainable exploit of energy